reed-harmon95/My2dGame/README.md

             - Added main menu screen that loads before the game starts
                     - Main menu screen "load game" option does not currently work as load functionality is not currently implemented

+    1/2:

+            - Added events to the game so that player can trigger random events when entering a tile
+                    - Events added:
+                                    - Damage Pit
+                                    - Healing Pool
+                                    - Teleport